Lynda-obiz/my-portfolio/readme.md

 ### What I learned

-Working on this project i learnt using bootstrap and using media query for it to be fully responsive for various devices.
+Working on this project i learnt about using bootstrap and  media query for responsiveness.

 ## Author